 The Council's actuary has revalued the future liabilities owed by the Warwickshire Pension Fund on behalf of the Council and matched this with the current fair value of assets held by the pension Fund on behalf of the Council.
-This resulted in a deficit of £5.502m.
-Under IFRIC 14, the accounting standard applicable to defined pension schemes, the Actuary has considered the asset ceiling restriction amount at 31 March 2024 and this has been considered in relation to the deficit calculation.
+This resulted in a surplus of £15.349m.
+This surplus is not an asset that is available to the Council. the Council has assessed that there is no opportunity to get a reduction in future contributions or a refund from the fund.
+Under IFRIC 14, the accounting standard applicable to defined pension schemes, the Actuary has considered the asset ceiling restriction amount at 31 March 2024 and this has been considered in relation to the surplus calculation.